Malware Removal Test 2017

 |False Alarm Test included|

 This test focuses only on the malware removal/cleaning capabilities, therefore all samples used were samples that the tested anti-virus products were able to detect.
 It has nothing to do with detection rates or protection capabilities.
-Of course, if an anti-virus is not able to detect the malware, it is also not able to remove it.
+Of course, if an anti-virus is not able to detect the malware, it is usually also not able to remove it.
 The main question is if the products are able to successfully remove malware from an already infected system.
 The test report is aimed to typical home users and not administrators or advanced users who may have the knowledge for advanced/manual malware removal/repair procedures.
 Most often users come with infected PC’s with no (or outdated) AV-software to computer repair stores.
 The methodology used considers this situation: an already infected system that needs to be cleaned.

 - Thorough malware analysis for each sample, to see exactly what changes are made